 Figure 1 provides a schematic overview of the RemoTeC GHG-CCI+ processing sub system at SRON.
-The first step is to download the required data from the respective data servers to SRON (GOSAT-2 data and ECMWF data are dynamic datasets that are continuously updated, SRTM topography is a static dataset).
+The first step is to download the required data from the respective data servers to SRON.
+GOSAT-2 L1b and ECMWF data are dynamic datasets that are continuously updated, while the SRTM topography is a static dataset).
 In the next step a pre-processing program is combining all relevant information per GOSAT-2 ground pixel.
 This includes interpolation of ECMWF data in space and time to the coordinates of the GOSAT-2 ground pixel, calculating the average height of a GOSAT-2 ground pixel and its standard deviation from the topography database.

 The pre-processor produces for each GOSAT-2 L1B file an auxiliary input file, hereafter referred to as the 'retrieval ini' file that contains this information.
-In the next step columns of CO2, CH4, H2O, and O2 are retrieved under the assumption of an atmosphere without aerosol/cirrus/cloud scattering ('RemoTeC non scattering mode' in Figure 1).
-The outcome of these retrievals (in an intermediate ASCII output file) is used to create the RemoTeC XCH4 proxy product, but also for cloud filtering to select cloud free scenes to be processed by the RemoTeC Full Physics algorithm.
-The Full Physics retrieval produces intermediate (ASCII) output files which go into an a posterior filtering procedure \PUG 2020, quality check (based on non-convergence, parameter boundary hits, retrieved aerosol parameters), and bias correction and finally a NetCDF output file is created.
+In the next step columns of CO2, CH4, H2O, and O2 are retrieved under the assumption of an atmosphere without aerosol/cirrus/cloud scattering (see 'RemoTeC non scattering mode' in Figure 1).
+The outcome of these retrievals is written in an ASCII file (intermediate output) and is used to generate the RemoTeC XCH4 proxy product.
+Additionally, it is used for cloud filtering to select scenes to be processed by the RemoTeC Full Physics algorithm (ATBD_CH4_GO2_SRPR, 2021).
+The Full Physics retrieval produces intermediate (ASCII) output files which go into an a posterior filtering procedure, quality check (based on non-convergence, parameter boundary hits, retrieved aerosol parameters), and bias correction and finally a NetCDF output file is created (PUG_CH4_GO2_SRFP, 2021; PUG_CO2_GO2_SRFP, 2021).